alire-project/alire/README.md

 will be asked to authorize a `sudo` installation through the platform package manager.

-Properties and dependencies of projects are managed through a TOML file.
+Properties and dependencies of projects are managed through a TOML file (`alire.toml`, found at the root of Alire workspaces).
 This file exists locally for working copies of projects, and the Alire community index stores the files corresponding to its projects.

-The complete build environment is set up by setting the GPR_PROJECT_PATH environment variable before running `gprbuild`, thus freeing the user from concerns about installation paths.
+The complete build environment is automatically set up by setting the GPR_PROJECT_PATH environment variable before running `gprbuild`, thus freeing the user from concerns about installation paths.
 The user simply adds the used projects to its own project GPR file with their simple name.
+You can check the environment `alr` is using with `alr printenv`.

 ## Supported platforms ##